Multisensor Multiobject Tracking with Improved Sampling Efficiency: Abstract

 \section{Abstract}

 Passive monitoring of acoustic or radio sources has important applications in modern convenience, public safety, and surveillance.
 A key task in passive monitoring is \ac{mot}.
 This paper presents a Bayesian method for multisensor \ac{mot} for challenging tracking problems where the object states are high-dimensional, and the measurements follow a nonlinear model.
-Our method is developed in the framework of factor graphs and the \ac{spa}.
+Our method is developed in the framework of factor graphs and the \ac{spa} and implemented using random samples or ``particles''.
 The multimodal \acp{pdf} provided by the \ac{spa} are effectively represented by a \ac{gmm}.
-To perform the operations of the \ac{spa} in high-dimensional spaces, we make use of \ac{pf}.
+To perform the operations of the \ac{spa} with improved sample efficiency, we make use of \ac{pf}.
 Here, particles are migrated towards regions of high likelihood based on the solution of a partial differential equation.
 This makes it possible to obtain good object detection and tracking performance even in challenging multisensor \ac{mot} scenarios with single sensor measurements that have a lower dimension than the object positions.
 We perform a numerical evaluation in a passive acoustic monitoring scenario where multiple sources are tracked in 3-D from 1-D \ac{tdoa} measurements provided by pairs of hydrophones.
 Our numerical results demonstrate favorable detection and estimation accuracy compared to state-of-the-art reference techniques.